db-d2/stat4243_proj1/Writeup.md

 ### Data Structure and Preprocessing

-I analyzed a dataset of 13,199 cells × 31,535 genes from *Xenopus* tail tissue across intact and regenerating conditions.
+I analyzed a published dataset from Aztekin et al. (2019) consisting of 13,199 cells × 31,535 genes from *Xenopus* tail tissue across intact and regenerating conditions.
 The data included multiple experimental batches requiring computational correction.
+All analyses represent a reanalysis of this published dataset using updated computational methods.

 ### Highly Variable Gene Selection